SurfaceW/dotfiles/README.md

 This is a dotfiles which I keep to improve my efficiency.

+run `bash build.sh` on MacOSX to update files.

 ## File and Description

 - `.bash_profile`: bash config file, not recommended use.